FREQUENTLY ASKED QUESTIONS // WEDDINGS

 Alternatively, immediately after the ceremony, family and friends will likely already be corralled, standing by your side and in their best behavior — having just been in your wedding, and also having been on display in front of your extended family and friends.
 They might not be as loose and willing to do noogies and flying-squirrel-chest-bumps in front of Great Aunt Betty, but they'll likely be their most put-together.

 If you'd like to keep things simple and not overly time-consuming, and would just like a few nice traditional group photos, then doing them immediately after the ceremony is the way to go.

 Either way, we do it, if you’d like to plan for maximum efficiency, we suggest planning to do only a handful of larger group photos, starting big, with everyone in the frame, and then peel off folks like a banana so that they can be dismissed and may mosey on to mingling.

 The vast majority of folks choose to do them immediately after the ceremony when everyone is already gathered and in their best behavior.
 This is the fastest and simplest way to get them done but does require taking the time to do them right after the ceremony.

-How much time this will take varies wildly depending on your family, friends, venue, weather, and your photography goals.
-I’ve seen this go as quickly as 5 minutes when, doing 2 or 3 large group photos to document everyone in attendance on each side of the family, and alternatively I’ve also had it go on for 2 hours, involving a coordinator and assistants chewing through an entire printed book (no joke) of different family member combinations and groupings.
-No matter what, I would add a little extra time for metaphorical fudge as corralling family always seems to take longer than expected.
+How much time this will take varies wildly depending on your family, friends, venue, weather, and your photography goals. we’ve seen this go as quickly as 5 minutes when, doing 2 or 3 large group photos to document everyone in attendance on each side of the family, and alternatively we’ve also had it go on for 2 hours, involving a coordinator and assistants chewing through an entire printed book (no joke) of different family member combinations and groupings.
+No matter what, we would add a little extra time for metaphorical fudge as corralling family can be like herding cats and always seems to take longer than expected.
 Just keep in mind our time and the stamina of your loved ones.